 Follow best practices in what to do—and what not to do.
 This applies to our workers, employees, partners, supply chains and, of course, ourselves.

 Remember, many people are working remotely now who have never worked remotely before.
-They may not be aware of things they are doing that may inadvertently create unnecessary risks.
+They may not be aware of things they are doing that can inadvertently create unnecessary risks.
 Among the basics that must be communicated:

 - When working remotely, keep business and personal accounts separate.
 The bleed over of risk from personal to business can be detrimental to a company or government organization.

-- Use best practices in basic hygiene such as using strong passwords and changing them routinely, using multi-factor authentication, identity management and device security settings.
+- Use best practices in basic hygiene such as using strong passwords and changing them routinely, and using multi-factor authentication, identity management and device security settings.